PoudelAmrit123/application/frontend/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-This template is again changed to trigger the githubpages This template is once again changed to trigger the githubpages. changing the value to add github action for github pages Currently, two official plugins are available
+This template is again changed to trigger the githubpages This template is once again changed to trigger the githubpages.
+Currently, two official plugins are available